NehalNetha/Mental-Health_Analysis/README.md

 Here we perform different data cleaning and processing, to get the dataset ready for further analysis and to get insights.

-1. We are changing the Name of Columns in the Dataset and the order of columns for better readbility
+1. We are changing the Name of Columns in the Dataset and the order of columns for better readability
    ```
    df.columns = ['Gender', "Age", "Year of Study", 'CGPA', "Depression", "Anxiety", "Panic Attack", "Treatment", "Date"]
    change_column = ["Date", 'Gender', "Age", "Year of Study", "Depression", "Anxiety", "Panic Attack", "Treatment", "CGPA"]